MelissaPabst/SavvyDAPython/Week1/Class4.md

 If you need a quick refresher on plotting with x and y axis, look [here](https://www.hmhco.com/blog/teaching-x-and-y-axis-graph-on-coordinate-grids)

-MatPlotLib is a library that lets us create visualizations from NumPy arrays.
+MatPlotLib is a library that lets us create visualizations from NumPy arrays, and is suitable enough for publication.
 We can use it to make [all kinds of eye-catching charts and graphs](https://matplotlib.org/3.3.3/gallery/index.html).
 The type of plot you choose will directly correlate to the data you have and the story you want to tell.

-Let's do a quick MatPlotLib tutorial so I can chart the relationship between donuts and dollars in my bakery.
+Let's do a quick MatPlotLib tutorial so I can chart the relationship between dollars and donuts in my bakery.

 Import pyplot from matplotlib and call it 'plt'.